-Mike Frisbie presented a Power Point regarding the Advanced Transportation District (ATD) and stated that 1⁄2 cent of the sales tax collected was dedicated toward same.
-He noted that it was approved by voters in 2004 and was split among the City of San Antonio
+Mike Frisbie presented a Power Point regarding the Advanced Transportation District (ATD) and stated that 1⁄4 cent of the sales tax collected was dedicated toward same. noted that it was approved by voters in 2004 and was split among the City of San Antonio (TxDOT)/County (25%),Texas Department of Transportation (25%),Metropolitan Transit (50%).
+He stated that the purpose and objectives of the ATD were to improve traffic flow at busy intersections, minimize highway congestion by expediting and offer more transit options, passenger facilities, and other rider State Projects.
+He reported that in FY 2016; \$16 Million in ATD Revenues were allocated conveniences.

-(25%),Department of Transportation (TxDOT)/County (25%),VIA Texas and Metropolitan Transit (50%).
-He stated that the purpose and objectives of the ATD were to improve traffic flow at busy intersections, minimize highway congestion by expediting and offer more transit options, passenger facilities, and other rider He reported that in FY 2016; \$16 Million in ATD Revenues were allocated conveniences. toward Sidewalks, Traffic Signals, Intersections, and City Staff Positions.
-Councilmember Saldaña proposed reallocating the City's entire ATD to VIA which would result in eliminating 130 ATD Funded Projects and 24 City Staff Positions; or reducing General Fund Dollars to continue funding the projects and positions.
+toward Sidewalks, Traffic Signals, Intersections, and City Staff Positions.
+He stated that Councilmember Saldaña proposed reallocating the City's entire ATD to VIA which would result in eliminating 130 ATD Funded Projects and 24 City Staff Positions; or reduce General Fund Dollars to continue funding the projects and positions.

-Jeff Arndt presented information on VIA noting their Budget Revenue and highlighted their He reported ATD Funded Expenses to include Bus Service, Vanpool, and IT Services.
-He presented a map of existing ATD Service and outlined the Geographic Distribution of County/TxDOT ATD Share.
+Jeff Arndt presented information on VIA noting their Budget Revenue and highlighted their Use of Funds.
+He reported ATD Funded Expenses to include Bus Service, Vanpool, and IT He presented a map of existing ATD Service and outlined the Geographic Distribution of County/TxDOT ATD Share.
 He highlighted the Express Routes, Primo Service and Additional Primo Service Corridors.
-He explained that if the City's ATD Share was allocated to VIA; they could use the funds to implement additional Primo Routes. increase service efficiency and frequency, or a combination.
-He stated determination of actual usage would be dependent on results from the SA Tomorrow and Vision 2040 Long-Range Planning Efforts.
+He explained that if the City's ATD Share was allocated to VIA; they could use the funds to implement additional Primo Routes, increase service efficiency and frequency, combination.
+He stated or a determination of actual usage would be dependent on results from the SA Tomorrow and Vision 2040 Long-Range Planning Efforts.
 He added that the City's ATD Share would be used to cover operating expenses and that future capital funding would need to be identified as projects developed.
 He spoke of their capital needs to include additional fleet, route improvements, and technology.